22Pacific/Affinity-Linux/README.md

 This guide is an easy to follow step-by-step process on GUI without requiring to build [ElementalWarrior](https://gitlab.winehq.org/ElementalWarrior)'s Wine and without rum.

-This guide helps Installing and running Affinity apps on linux as very usable state with opencl (hardware accelaration) enabled for Nvidia users and with exporting functionality working (adding vcrun2015 by winetricks) on Affinity apps.
+This guide helps Installing and running Affinity apps on linux as very usable state with opencl (hardware accelaration) enabled for Nvidia users (needs Vkd3d-proton) and with exporting functionality working (adding vcrun2015 by winetricks) on Affinity apps.

 (Note: Affinity software version 1.10.4 and later releases require .winmd files from an existing Windows 10+ install.)